tedd/Tedd.BitUtils/README.md

 | LeadingZeroCount     |    N     |       N       |       N       |       Y       |
 | ToBinaryString       |   N/A    |      N/A      |      N/A      |      N/A      |
 | ToBinaryStringPadded |   N/A    |      N/A      |      N/A      |      N/A      |

+Note that for Byte, Int16 and UInt16 the CPU uses 32-bit word size anyway so there is no speed gained in smaller datatypes.